How J.D. Power & BryterCX Improved the Utility Digital Experience

 A utility was presented with survey information surrounding their desktop website.
 Findings proved ‘Transfer Service’ on the website was ranked lower in comparison to their peers and only 45% of customers responded that the functionality was ‘very easy to use.’

 As Transfer Service is a core functionality to the utility company, the findings were of great concern.
-Analysis was quickly prioritized, for transfer service with a focus to determine not only exact levers to pull to improve the customer experience, but also the true magnitude of customers impacted by the poor experience.
+Analysis was quickly prioritized, for transfer service with a focus to determine not only exact levers to pull to improve digital customer experience utilities, but also the true magnitude of customers impacted by the poor experience.

 Diving into the web channel data, analysis showed nearly 16K customers attempted to transfer service each quarter.
 The channel data also proved only 42% of customers who begin this process actually complete it, yielding a very low customer success rate.
 The analytics on real customer experience data validated the survey findings, so analysts decided to dig more.
 Breaking down the 5 individual steps in the process, analysts determined that 92% of all failures occur either on the ‘landing page’ step or ‘address search’ step.